 Comparison of different types of solar panels

 There are four main types of solar panels available on the market: monocrystalline, polycrystalline, thin-film, and bifacial.
-Let’s compare these types of solar panels based on their characteristics:
+Let’s compare these solar panels based on their characteristics:

 - Efficiency: Monocrystalline solar panels are the most efficient, typically with an efficiency rating of 18-22%, while polycrystalline panels have an efficiency rating of 15-17%.
 Thin-film panels have an efficiency rating of 10-12%, while bifacial panels have an efficiency rating of 18-30%.